 Mention Getting a Tattoo before You Actually Get One

 Even if you are still only thinking about getting a tattoo, mention it in passing.
 This provides a bit of preparation before you come home with your new ink.

 Even if your parents brush it off, the idea is going to be planted.
 If you mention this tattoo regularly (but not too much), they will realize that you are not just joking about it.
 It can help to reduce some of the shocks of this when you actually move forward with your plan.

 Wait Until the Tattoo Heals Completely

 When you care for your tattoo properly, it should heal after about two to three weeks.
-After the area is healed, tell your parents about the tattoo, and let them see it.
+Once the area has healed, tell your parents about the tattoo and let them see it.
 Finding out that you took care of it and that there is no longer a risk of infection may reduce some of their objections to the tattoo.

 Tell Them it is the Only Tattoo You Will Ever Get